dream-computing/resources/Ubuntu-25.04-Install-Guide.md

 # Ubuntu 25.04 Install Guide (50 Series)
 ## Last Updated: 1 July 2025

 This guide will walk you through the setup process for Ubuntu Desktop (25.04) to inference AI/ML models.
 This guide assumes you have a computer equip with a 50 series NVIDIA GPU and an empty ssd or m.2 drive available for installing linux.
+Note that install information changes often and that the commands documented in the code blocks might not be the most up to date and correct commands.
+It is always recommended to google the thing you are about to install first and double check the install instructions.

 ## USB Bootloader
 The first step in the process is to create an installation medium for Ubuntu Desktop (25.04).
 Download the Ubuntu Desktop version 25.04 ISO from the following url: https://ubuntu.com/download/desktop .
 At the time of writing the 50 series NVIDIA drivers (driver version 570) are incompatible with the vanilla Ubuntu Desktop 24.04.
 It is possible to upgrade the ubuntu 24.04 kernel to support the 50 series drivers, but this process is very tedious and can often result in errors.
 When you install and setup Ubuntu Destkop 24.04 with an NVIDA 50 series GPU, the NVIDIA drivers will (most likley) not work out of the box and you will be unable to run common AI/ML programs/applications.